 Pack cold weather kits for this community-based organization.

-Sort and pack groceries for food drives around the state.
+Volunteer to sort and pack groceries for food drives around the state.

 Children can fill lunch bags for distribution at the soup kitchen.